harvardnlp/boxscore-data/README.md

 Data used in [Challenges in Data-to-Document Generation](https://arxiv.org/abs/1707.08052) (Wiseman, Shieber, Rush; EMNLP 2017).
 If you use this data, please cite the above paper.

+**Update (1/22/18):** Thanks to @janenie for pointing out that some of the line-scores in the data (which report team-level stats) had the team names flipped.
+Player-level information was not affected.
+These examples have now been unflipped.

 # Data
 This dataset consists of (human-written) NBA basketball game summaries aligned with their corresponding box- and line-scores.
 Summaries taken from rotowire.com are referred to as the "rotowire" data, and summaries taken from sbnation.com (and associated team-specific sites) are referred to as the "sbnation" data; we treat these sub-datasets separately, since they are quite different.